-U.S. citizens may petition their fiance or spouse to join them in the United States.
-In many cases, the fiance or spouse may have children that wish to accompany or “follow-to-join” them.
-If the child(ren) is unmarried and young enough, they may qualify to join or follow-to-join.
-This post will give you a starting point on what the ins and outs of bringing Filipino children along with their parent.
+U.S. citizens can petition for their fiancé or spouse to join them in the United States.
+In some cases, the fiancé or spouse might have children who wish to accompany or “follow-to-join” them.
+If the children are unmarried and under the age of 21, they can qualify to join or follow-to-join.
+This post will give you a starting point on what the ins and outs are of bringing Filipino children along with their parent.

 Children of K-1 Visa Holders

-Children of a K-1 holder would be eligible for a K-2 visa if they plan on accompanying the parent, or plan to follow-to-join as long as they are unmarried and are under the age of 21.
+Children of a K-1 holder would be eligible for a K-2 visa if they plan on accompanying the parent, or plan to follow-to-join, as long as they are unmarried and are under the age of 21.

 Children of CR-1 Spousal Visa Holders